jasur-n/monorepository/README.md

-# monorepository
+# npm workspaces
-This repo is created for learning and practising monorepo
+This repo is created for learning and practising monorepo using npm workspaces